 Windscribe allows P2P networking on all but three of its servers: India, Russia, and South Africa.

 This comes back to the problem we had earlier regarding the lack of coverage in Sub-Saharan Africa.
 Users in South Africa are barely able to use Windscribe for torrenting at all unless they’re willing to connect to a server over 6,000 km away (the nearest being Tunisia).

-Of course, Windscribe servers are usually consistent no matter the distance between you and the server.
-But 6,000 km will still cause a significant drop-off in connection strength no matter what.
+Of course, Windscribe connections are usually stable no matter the distance between you and the server.
+But 6,000 km will still cause a significant drop-off in speed no matter what.

 Nevertheless, for overall consistency in terms of performance and availability, Windscribe is certainly a decent choice for users in the regions it caters to.